Privacy Policy

 8. Changes to our Privacy Notice

 We keep our Privacy Notice under regular review.
 If we make any changes, we will post those changes here and update the “Last updated” date at the bottom of this Privacy Notice.
 However, if we make material changes to our Privacy Notice, we will notify you in writing by email or by means of a prominent notice on our website before the change becomes effective.
-Please check back frequently to see any updates or changes to our Privacy Notice.

-Last updated: July 2022
+Last updated: July 2023